Wavefield Finite Time Focusing with Reduced Spatial Exposure: NUMERICAL EXAMPLES

-We first compare the focusing properties of solutions of Eqs. \ref{eq:T2l} and \ref{eq:T9} by showing snapshots of the corresponding wavefields.
-Note that as for the previous numerical experiment, also here we only focus on positive times, but identical considerations apply for the acausal components of the considered wavefields.
-In time reversed acoustics, the superposition of an acausal and a causal Green's function focusing and propagating away from ${\bf{x}} = {\bf{x}}_A$, is expected.
+We first compare the focusing properties of solutions of Eqs. (\ref{eq:T2l}), (\ref{eq:T7v1}) and (\ref{eq:T9}) by showing in Figs. \ref{fig:bT1} and \ref{fig:bT2} snapshots of the corresponding wavefields associated with time intervals $\mbox{[0-0.4] s.}$ and $\mbox{[1.2-1.6] s.}$, respectively.
+Note that for the sake of brevity in the following we only focus on positive times, but identical considerations apply for the acausal components of the wavefields associated with Eqs. (\ref{eq:T2l}), and (\ref{eq:T9}), while no acausal Green's functions terms propagate in Eq. (\ref{eq:T7v1}).
+In Time-Reversed acoustics (first column in Fig. \ref{fig:bT1}), the superposition of an acausal and a causal Green's function focusing and propagating away from ${\bf{x}} = {\bf{x}}_A$, is expected.
 However, due to the employed truncated boundaries, low amplitude artefacts occurring at time $t=0$ contaminate the wavefield throughout the domain, especially in the proximity of the focal point (red arrows in Fig. \ref{fig:bT1}(a)).
-Similar artefacts also contaminate the wavefield associated with Eq. \ref{eq:T9} (red arrows in Fig. \ref{fig:bT1}(b)).
-In Figs. \ref{fig:bT1}(c) and \ref{fig:bT1}(e) the wavefield associated with Eq. \ref{eq:T2l} is shown to propagate almost isotropically around the focal point.
-More precisely, direct components of the wavefield, interferometrically associated with laterally scattered waves \cite{snieder2006}, interact with the focal plane (yellow arrow in Fig. \ref{fig:bT1}(c)) at positive times.
-By contrast, the wavefield associated with Eq. \ref{eq:T9} does not exhibit similar components (yellow arrows in Figs. \ref{fig:bT1}(d) and \ref{fig:bT1}(f)).
-The red arrow in Fig. \ref{fig:bT1}(e) indicates a primary reflection associated with the wall of the skull above the focal plane.
-As expected, the interaction of the coda of the focusing function (black arrows in Figs. \ref{fig:bT1}(b) and \ref{fig:bT1}(d)) interferes destructively with this reflection (blue arrow in Fig. \ref{fig:bT1}(f)).
-The cancellation of the ingoing reflection is not perfect (red arrows in Fig. \ref{fig:bT2}(b)), but the amplitude of the reflected wave is generally attenuated (blue arrow in Fig. \ref{fig:bT2}(b)).
-Similar considerations apply also for the reflection associated with the wall of the skull below the focal plane, where again the coda of the focusing function (black arrows in Fig. \ref{fig:bT2}) is shown to interfere destructively (blue arrows in Figs. \ref{fig:bT2}(d) and \ref{fig:bT2}(f)) with the ingoing-reflection (red arrows in Figs. \ref{fig:bT2}(c) and \ref{fig:bT2}(e)).\\
+Similar artefacts at time $t=0$ also contaminate the wavefield associated with Eqs. (\ref{eq:T7v1}) (second column in Fig \ref{fig:bT1}) and \ref{eq:T9} (third column in Fig \ref{fig:bT1}).
+In Figs. \ref{fig:bT1}(d) and \ref{fig:bT1}(g) the wavefield associated with Eq. (\ref{eq:T2l}) is shown to propagate almost isotropically around the focal point.
+More precisely, direct components of the wavefield $G(x_B,x_A)$, associated via Eq. (\ref{eq:T2l}) with laterally scattered waves $G(x,x_A)$ and $G(x,x_B)$ \cite{snieder2006}, interact with the focal plane (green arrow in Fig. \ref{fig:bT1}(d)) at positive times.
+By contrast, the wavefields associated with Eqs. (\ref{eq:T7v1}) and (\ref{eq:T9}) do not exhibit similar components (green arrows in Figs. \ref{fig:bT1}(e,f,h,i)).
+The red arrow in Fig. \ref{fig:bT1}(g) indicates a primary reflection associated with the wall of the skull above the focal plane.
+A similar event, corresponding to a Green's function term, is present Fig. \ref{fig:bT1}(h).
+On the other hand, the coda of the focusing function (black arrows in Figs. \ref{fig:bT1}(f)) interferes destructively with this reflection (blue arrow in Fig. \ref{fig:bT1}(i)).
+Due to the complexity of the model, i.e., the presence of thin layers, diffractors and dipping layers \cite{wapenaar14}, the cancellation of the ingoing reflection is not perfect (red arrows in Fig. \ref{fig:bT2}(c)), but the amplitude of the reflected wave is generally \textit{reduced} (blue arrow in Fig. \ref{fig:bT2}(c)).
+Similar considerations apply also for the reflection associated with the wall of the skull below the focal plane, where again the coda of the focusing function (black arrows in Fig. \ref{fig:bT2}(c)) is shown to interfere destructively (blue arrows in Figs. \ref{fig:bT2}(f) and \ref{fig:bT2}(i)) with the ingoing-reflection (red arrows in Figs. \ref{fig:bT2}(g) and \ref{fig:bT2}(h)).\\